Berghahn Books

-Berghahn Books is a New York and Oxford-based publisher of scholarly books and academic journals in the humanities and social sciences, with a special focus on social & cultural anthropology, European history, politics, and film & media studies.
+Berghahn Books is a New York- and Oxford-based publisher of scholarly books and academic journals in the humanities and social sciences, with a special focus on social and cultural anthropology, European history, politics, and film and media studies.
 It was founded in 1994 by Marion Berghahn.

 Books division

-Every year, Berghahn Books publishes around 140 new titles and some 80 paperback editions and has a backlist of nearly 2,500 titles in print.
+Every year, Berghahn Books publishes approximately 140 new titles and around 80 paperback editions paperback editions and has a backlist of nearly 2,500 titles in print.
 New titles are published in both print and online, with the select digitization of the backlist currently being undertaken as part of the Berghahn Books Online platform.
 Many Berghahn titles have been reviewed on Choice.

 Journals division

 Berghahn Journals currently publishes over 40 journals in those social science and humanities fields that complement its books list.
 This includes an annual series, Advances in Research, launched in 2013.
 Its journals have been available online since 2001.
 Berghahn Journals was awarded the AAP PROSE Award for Best New Journal in the Social Sciences and Humanities two years in a row: in 2009 for Girlhood Studies and in 2008 for Projections.
 Girlhood Studies was also the recipient of the Highly Commended Certificate for the 2010 ALPSP Best New Journal Award.